oroinc/documentation/backend/setup/system-requirements/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 * |Tidy PHP extension| should be installed to make sure that HTML is correctly converted into a text representation
 * |Redis| - could be used for more efficient application caching.
-Supported versions of Redis from 2.0 to 3.2
+Supported versions of Redis >=5.*.
 * The performance of :ref:`MySQL can be optimized <mysql-optimization>` by adjusting the configuration